TrueBlocks/trueblocks-docs/content/docs/prologue/installing-trueblocks.md

 2. Add `trueblock-core/bin` to your shell PATH.
 3. Update configs for your RPC endpoints and API keys

+_Optional steps:_

+4. To use all features, get your index.
+5. To explore the data visually, install the explorer application.

 ## Install

 The following instructions walk you through these steps with a bit more context.